 Roast Beef Stuffed Baked Potatoes is a meal in itself.
-Tender roast beef with caramelized onions and au jus gravy stuffed into a potato than covered with melted cheese.
+Tender roast beef with caramelized onions.
+Then add au jus gravy all stuffed into a potato than covered with melted cheese.
 This recipe is a good way to use up leftover roast beef.

 I have been busy over the last month or so.
 I have been going every weekend to Pittsburgh to be with my family.
 They needed help with the new puppies, and since I do not have to work weekends anymore I can actually go.

 I have always said I do my best thinking when I do a long drive.
 In the 2.5 hours, it takes me to get to Pittsburgh, I have had some time to think.
-I really want changes in my life, but admittingly, wasn’t sure how to do changes I want.
+I want changes in my life but wasn’t sure how to do changes I want.

 That was where going to Pittsburgh came in.
 I realized I need little steps.
 My head is so full of ideas, but I lose interest quick.
 Why?
 I do way too much.
 Baby steps, that is what I need.

 Recipes For Leftover Roast Beef